DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claims 40-50, 53, 54 and 58-63 are rejected under 35 U.S.C.
-103 as being unpatentable over WO 2018191141 A1 to Yu et al. (“Yu”), and further in view of Zejula (niraparib) capsules, for oral use, FDA Reference ID: 4600207, initial US.
-Approval: 2017, revised 04/ 2020 (“FDA label for niraparib”).
+103 as being unpatentable over WO 2018191141 A1 to Yu et al. (“Yu”, of record), and further in view of Zejula (niraparib) capsules, for oral use, FDA Reference ID: 4600207, initial US.
+Approval: 2017, revised 04/ 2020 (“FDA label for niraparib”, of record).

 The patient might have been previously treated with anti-androgens (i.e. medical castration per Applicant’s specification at para [0241]), to include for the pre-treatment times of Applicant’s claims 45-48. ([0034]).
 “Additionally or alternatively, the patient may have undergone at least one line of androgen receptor-targeted therapy prior to administering a first dose of the niraparib, abiraterone acetate, and prednisone.
 The period of time between the end of the other treatment and the administration of niraparib, abiraterone acetate, and prednisone in accordance with the present invention may be years, months, weeks, days, a single day, or less than 24 hours.”
-There is no indication in Yu that the patient should have undergone prior therapy with an next generation androgen signaling inhibitor therapy, per Applicant’s claims 49 and 50.
+There is no indication in Yu that the patient should have undergone prior therapy with a next/ second generation androgen signaling inhibitor therapy, per Applicant’s claims 49 and 50.

 Yu further provides motivation to specifically test for deleterious germline or somatic HRR gene mutations in prostate cancer as a part of the treatment, such as claimed by Applicant.
 It discloses that niraparib is a PARP inhibitor, and that the PARP inhibitor olaparib was recently investigated in a Phase 2 study to assess efficacy and safety in patients with mCRPC post-chemotherapy and AR-targeted agents, and that genetic sequencing identified homozygous deletions, deleterious mutations, or both in DNA-repair genes, including, but not limited to BRCA-1/2, ATM, Fanconi anemia genes, and CHEK2 in tumor samples. ([0004]-[0006]).

 Accordingly, it would have been obvious to a person of skill in the art before the effective filing date of the claimed invention to combine the teachings of Yu and the FDA label for niraparib in order to practice Applicant’s claimed method with a reasonable expectation of success.
 The skilled artisan would have been motivated to do so guided by the desire to optimize the niraparib drug form with one, which has already gone through clinical testing.
+Even though Yu does not specifically disclose the amounts of the additional ingredients crospovidone and lactose monohydrate, it would have been obvious to a person of skill in the art before the effective filing date of the claimed invention to optimize the amounts of these ingredients with a reasonable expectation of success in order to achieve good formulation disintegration and dilution.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to SVETLANA M IVANOVA whose telephone number is (571)270-3277.
 The examiner can normally be reached 8:30-5:00.